-Alcoholism is more than a physical dependence.
-It’s often used as a stress reliever or source of escape.
-This is why psychological counseling is important if you’re recovering from alcoholism.
-A person must learn new coping skills so they can turn to other behaviors instead of drinking in order to live a healthier life.
+This is why psychological counseling, such as talk therapy, is important if you’re recovering from AUD.
+This can help you learn new coping skills so you can turn to other behaviors instead of drinking in order to live a healthier life.

 - The National Council on Alcoholism and Drug Dependence